Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

 ## Install VSCode
 **Please follow the FULL tutorial!!!**
-- Follow the instructions for your operating system (Linux, Windows, or Mac) here: https://docs.microsoft.com/en-us/learn/modules/python-install-vscode/
+- Follow the instructions for your operating system (Linux, Windows, or Mac) [here:](https://docs.microsoft.com/en-us/learn/modules/python-install-vscode/)

-- Once you've gone through the instructions above, please take a screenshot of your printed hello world, and submit it on the courseworks.
+#### DELIVERABLE 2: Once you've gone through the instructions above, please take a screenshot of your printed hello world, and submit it to the courseworks.

 - Troubleshooting:
     - If `code .` doesn't work for you, try using the Uninstall 'code' command in the PATH command before the "Install 'code' command in PATH" command following the instructions [here](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) ([source](https://stackoverflow.com/questions/29955500/code-is-not-working-in-on-the-command-line-for-visual-studio-code-on-os-x-ma)).
     - For Linux, you can download either a .deb or a .rpm file.
 Which one you should use depends on your distribution, more specifically whether it is Debian- or Redhat-based.
 (Ubuntu, for example, is Debian-based and would need a .deb file.)